enabledhq/enabledhq.github.io/_posts/2016-08-04-myths-software-development.md

   Software developer, Software development, software methodologies, Agile development, software development myths
 meta-description: >-
-  People may think software development is similar to building a house from a plan, which is a linear process.
+  People may think software development is like building a house from a plan, which is a linear process.
 But how do nerdy code crunchers really work?
 hero-banner: /images/Blog_header_myth_software.png
 thumbnail-image: /images/img_myth_thumb.png
 short-link: 'http://bit.ly/2aCstsE'
 description: >-
-  People may think software development is similar to building a house from a plan, which is a linear process.
+  People may think software development is like building a house from a plan, which is a linear process.
 But how do nerdy code crunchers really work?
 ---
 Accountants see things in numbers.
 Lawyers scrutinise every word you say.
 Rock stars do drugs.
 We have a set of expectations that are sometimes stereotypical, or even unfounded, for each profession.